IainIsCreative/awesome-nodebots/readme.md

 - [Temporal](https://github.com/rwaldron/temporal) — Task sequencing for your robot.
 - [React Hardware](https://github.com/iamdustan/react-hardware) — A React library for programming your robot with React Components.
+- [J5 RC Receiver](https://github.com/rwaldron/j5-rc-receiver) — A plugin for Johnny-Five for using a Radio Control Receiver with your Robot.

 ## Examples